daisygunn/grow-restaurant/README.md

 ![](assets/images/user_stories_testing/manage_reservations.jpg)

-**Update customer details**: A logged in user can also update their phone number or full name that is stored in the customer model, this can be done from the 'Update Details' link in the navbar.
+**Update customer details**: A logged-in user can also update their phone number or full name that is stored in the customer model, this can be done from the 'Update Details' link in the navbar.
 This page simply displays the customer form but has the email address blanked out - this is because the email is associated with the user account and so I want the user to change their email  for their account.

 There are explanation statements on this page regarding the email address as the user is only able to view reservations made under the users 'primary' email.
 I added this statement so that users were not surprised if they weren't able to view reservations made under an old email address.